2018 Election Dates

 - By contacting the clerk of your city in writing.
 State a statutory reason (listed above), tell where the allot must be mailed or delivered, give your present registered address and sign the request.
 Absentee ballots can be mailed only to your registration address or a temporary address outside the community.

-- A preprinted absentee ballot application form is available from your city clerk upon request.
+- A preprinted absentee ballot application form is available here or contact your city clerk upon request.
 Application forms are also available on the Michigan Voter Information Center Web site (www.mi.gov/vote).

 - Send the completed application to your city clerk, 1820 Inverness Sylvan Lake MI 48320.

 - NOTE: Absent Voter Ballots cannot be supplied through telephone requests.

 - Returning application form obtained from the Michigan Voter Information Center Web site (www.mi.gov/vote) or your clerk or completing application form when visiting your clerk’s office.

 - Members of the Armed Forces & merchant Marines and their spouses and dependents.

 - U.S. Citizens temporarily living or traveling outside of the territorial limits of the United States.

 What is the deadline for applying for absentee ballots?

 - Application sent by mail must reach the clerk by 2:00 p.m. on the Saturday preceding the election.